 But, like the Fitbit app, Garmin Connect will upload data from your wearable any time it’s in Bluetooth or WiFi range.
 Some models can also use cell phone connectivity if you connect your wearable to your existing cell phone plan.

-Garmin also provides more information geared toward experienced fitness trackers.
+Garmin provides more information geared toward experienced edurance athletes.
 It’s designed to give detailed post-workout information, as well as more detailed tracking metrics in the long term.
 Ground contact time?
 Vertical oscilation?
 Suggested recovery time?
 Training effectiveness?
 These and more are available from your Garmin.

 While Garmin doesn’t offer an equivalent of Fitbit Premium, they have similar features included for free.
 Workouts and training guides are accessible from Garmin’s app directly.
 Things like marathon training and a wide selection of workout modes don’t require an additional subscription.

 Garmin also features a more advanced calendar, able to track significantly more of your schedule.
 Garmin’s minimal social features allow you to follow other athletes, comment on their workouts, join groups, and participate in custom fitness challenges.

 Fitbit vs Garmin Direct Comparison

 From here on we’ll be directly comparing watches from both companies.
 We’ve attempted to pick watches that are close comparisons.
 That should make it easier to see brand differences.